 Are agile tools and methodologies enough to build a successful agile development team?
 An agile team without proper direction and guidance will fail.
-In this way, it is the responsibility of every development team member, and also of the team manager, to nurture a healthy mind-set and approach.
-A positive outlook when guided with agile framework will make world-class products.
+In this way, it is the responsibility of every development team member, and also of the team manager, to nurture a healthy mindset and approach.
+A positive outlook, when guided with an agile framework, will make world-class products.

 Open Communication and Feedback

 The agile team should always maintain up a culture of open knowledge sharing and collaboration.
-The team should respect each other’s opnions and criticisms, and have an open mind-set to welcome new ideas.
+The team should respect each other’s opinions and criticisms, and have an open mindset to welcome new ideas.

 Transparency and collaboration are at the core of an agile software development team.
 Trust is a key ingredient here.
 Each team member should be empowered and should continuously motivate one another.